Seneca-ICTOER/OPS345v2/docs/Assignments/assignment1.md

 - A successful ping from mint-client to your new client VM using a FQDN
 - A successful ping from your new client VM to google.com

+**All screenshots must show your username in the terminal of the VM you are showing.
+Failure to do so will result in lost marks.**
 **Please ensure your submission document is clean and easy to read.
 All screenshots should include a label explaining what it is showing.**

 ## Assignment 1 Tips